hurrian/ea9500_openwrt/README.md

 ```

 ### Step 4
-In `make menuconfig`, select `Base System -> ea9500_support <*>`, and deselect `Firmware -> brcmfmac-firmware-4366c0 [ ]`.
+In `make menuconfig`, select `Base System -> ea9500_support <*>`.
-For some reason, the latest Broadcom firmware from `linux-firmware` (10.10.122.x) is not properly supported by brcmfmac - using the newer version will render `radio2` non-functional.

 ## Quirks
 The EA9500's CPU ports are directly connected to a BCM53012 switch wired to LAN4,7,8 plus an external BCM53125 switch wired to LAN1,2,3,5,6.
-This may result in some pretty bizarre network operation.
+This means that you will only see the internal BCM53012 ports in LuCI's switch configuration.

+For some reason, the latest Broadcom firmware from `linux-firmware` (10.10.122.x) is not properly supported by brcmfmac - using the newer version will render `radio2` non-functional.
+This repository includes the latest known working version of BCM4366C0 firmware for EA9500 (10.10.69.69).

 ## License
 Files are licensed under the terms of GNU GPLv2 License; see LICENSE file for details.